 Spend the day on the left bank of the Seine in Paris looking at the world's largest collection of Impressionist and Post-Impressionist art in the Musée d'Orsay.

 If modern and contemporary art is more to your liking, land in Bilbao for the day to explore the visually striking Guggenheim.

 See the grand Metropolitan Museum of New York with access to over 200,000 works and a collection of online exhibits, including ones featuring work of Coco Chanel, Christian Dior and Elsa Schiaparelli for fashionistas.

-You'll find plenty to view in Amsterdam's Rijksmuseum, from works of the Dutch Golden Age and beyond, in this expansive collection.
+You'll find plenty to view in Amsterdam's Rijksmuseum, from works of the Dutch Golden Age and beyond.

 Looking to read about art?
 Check out For Art Lovers: eBooks.